|Where it is|

 At least until the 700s, the Fortress underwent much renovation and reinforcement also on behalf of the Marciana Town Council.

-Although the Fortress is an urban one, it was built on the outskirts of Marciana so it could defend the town, and this is something that makes it different from other defense structures, making it difficult to explain the reasons for this.
+Although the Fortress is an urban one, it was built on the outskirts of Marciana so it could defend the town, and this is something that makes it different from other defence structures, and makes it difficult to explain the reasons for this.

 The Fortress has a square base with a rampart at each corner.

-Originally the south-east one was the storeroom for the explosives and munitions (santabarbara), while on the northern side of the courtyard they had water thanks to an underwater spring that came from the nearby Fosso della Giunca, ensuring them a constant water supply had they been attacked.
+Originally the south-east one was the storeroom for the explosives and munitions (santabarbara), while on the northern side of the courtyard they had water thanks to an underwater spring that came from the nearby Fosso della Giunca, ensuring them a constant water supply if they were attacked.

-If you go and visit the Fortress, you can walk along the chemin de ronde of the walls so you will be able to admire the marvelous view both of the town and the surrounding territory: the lush, green valley that goes down as far as Marciana Marina, and Monte Capanne that stands proud at the back of the Fortress.
+If you go and visit the Fortress, you can walk along the chemin de ronde of the walls and admire the marvelous view both of the town and the surrounding territory: the lush, green valley that goes down as far as Marciana Marina, and Monte Capanne that stands proud at the back of the Fortress.